 In the example above, the $250 deductible is called a flat deductible.
 It means it applies the same to all covered losses.
 So for ANY comprehensive loss, you pay $250.
 Car insurance typically uses a flat deductible.

-You’ll see by-peril deductibles commonly with property insurance (home, renters, condo, farm, etc.).
+You’ll see by-peril deductibles commonly with Ohio property insurance (home, renters, condo, farm, etc.).
 Perils are simply the covered causes of claims.
 For example, fire, lightning, hail and wind are all perils.

 These types of deductibles are a newer invention, and were introduced as a result of catastrophic weather events (wind was really the big one- think tornados and hurricanes).
 Here’s how they work: